In New York's trendy SoHo, a cool million will buy a parking space

 The building, designed by German-born architect Annabelle Selldorf, will include 10 luxury condominiums priced at a minimum of about $8 million, each with private elevator access.

-The 150-to-200-square-foot (14-19 square-meter) parking spaces will be offered under a 99-year license to tenants, who will have the right to transfer or sell their spaces to other building residents.
+The 150-to-200-square-foot (14-19 square-metre) parking spaces will be offered under a 99-year license to tenants, who will have the right to transfer or sell their spaces to other building residents.

 The pricey spaces will not lack for amenities.
 Osher said they would come with storage space and electric car charges.